 Instantaneous characteristic curves are similar to standard electromechanical instantaneous units.
-However, the time to trip for applications where the initial current through the relay is less than 0.4 ampere may be slightly longer.
+However, the time to trip for applications where the initial current through the relay is less than 0.4 ampere (5 ampere relay) or 0.08 ampere (1 ampere relay) may be slightly longer.
 This may occur on a very lightly loaded circuit or when the relay is providing ground protection and is connected to measure neutral current.
 Figure 1-2 shows the instantaneous characteristic curves for maximum time to trip.

-An additional fixed delay of 0.1, 0.2, or 0.3 second may be added with internal switches SW3-1 and SW3-2.
+An additional fixed delay of 0.1 second may be added with internal switch SW3-2.
 This delay applies to both phase and ground applications.
-Closing switch SW3-1 provides an additional delay of 0.2 second.
 Closing switch SW3-2 provides an additional delay of 0.1 second.
-Closing both SW3-1 and SW3-2 provides an additional delay of 0.3 second.
 Section 2 illustrates the location of SW3.

-The instantaneous element in BE1-50/51B-233 relays may be set lower than the instantaneous element in ABB relays and still have the same reach.
-This is because the BE1-50/51B-233 instantaneous element effectively eliminates the fault current transient overreach components.
-When calculating BE1-50/51B-233 relay instantaneous element settings, calculate the symmetrical value without any adder for transient overreach.
+The instantaneous element in BE1-50/51B-214/-215/-223/-225 relays may be set lower than the instantaneous element in IAC relays and still have the same reach.
+This is because the BE1-50/51B-214/-215/-223/-225 instantaneous element effectively eliminates the fault current transient overreach components.
+When calculating BE1-50/51B-214/-215/-223/-225 relay instantaneous element settings, calculate the symmetrical value without any adder for transient overreach.